beatrizmartinsc/incident-response-handlers-journal/Active-Directory/thm-active-directory-basics.md

 2. The TGT is used to request **Ticket Granting Service (TGS)** tickets for specific services
 3. The TGS is presented to the target service to establish a session

-Passwords are never transmitted over the network — only encrypted tickets are exchanged.
+Passwords are never transmitted over the network, only encrypted tickets are exchanged.
 This is relevant to SOC analysts because attacks like **Kerberoasting** and **Pass-the-Ticket** target this system.

 ### NetNTLM Authentication
 NetNTLM is a legacy challenge-response protocol kept for backwards compatibility.
-The user's password hash is used to respond to a server-generated challenge — the password itself is never sent over the network.
+The user's password hash is used to respond to a server-generated challenge, the password itself is never sent over the network.
 Modern Windows domains use Kerberos by default; NetNTLM is a fallback.

 ---